cebuking0/LifecycleAwareRssReader/README.md

 # Known bugs

-User given url is not checked, and when trying to use wrong url during startup app will crash.
-Sorry.
-No safety net there.
+User given url is not checked, and when trying to use wrong url during startup app will not show anything.
-- This bug is pretty annoying, since after giving false URL one needs to manually clear setting of App to get it starting again.

 [Coursera Android Programming Capstone]: https://www.coursera.org/learn/aadcapstone/home/welcome "Coursera Android Capstone"